 The Criminal Law (Sexual Offences and Related Matters) Amendment Act will be amended to create a new offence of sexual intimidation.
 This will mean that it will be a criminal offence to threaten someone else with certain sexual acts.

-Changes to the Domestic Violence Act will see additions to what will be considered as domestic violence.
+Changes to the Domestic Violence Act will see additions to what will be considered as domestic violence in South Africa.
 For example, it will also include controlling behaviors, such as isolating the victim from support and regulating the victim's everyday behavior.